Marahmusleh/reading-note/README.md

 ## Code 101 Reading Notes

-## Hi, I'm Marah Musleh.
+## Hello everyone, I'm Marah Musleh.
 I graduated from Al-Balqa' Applied University as a computer engineer.

-I just started studying a course of a software development in Luminus Technial University College.
-I'm so excited to learn programming , I like coding and i see myself in the future as a software developer.
+## I am already enrolled in an Advanced Software Development in Full-Stack Java intensive course certified by Code Fellows in collaboration with ASAC.

 ## Code 102 - Intro to Software Development